Jan-Royce/wordle-clone/README.md

 # wordle-clone
-Wordle clone with my flavor
+Wordle clone with a twist